SqoZy/astro-nano/src/content/work/studentaanhuis.md

 dateEnd: "03/25/2025"
 ---

-At Studentaanhuis, I provided various types of ICT support.
-This support took place at clients' homes, where I helped everyday users with issues related to their ICT equipment.
-Most of the time, the problems involved printers or desktop/laptop computers.
+At Studentaanhuis I offered various forms of ICT support.
+This support takes place at clients' homes.
+Usually, it concerns problems with printers or desktops/laptops.

-One time, I had to install an update on an old version of Linux Ubuntu.
+The assignments vary greatly, for example, I once had to update Linux Ubuntu.
 During the installation, the PC crashed.
-Luckily, I didn’t lose any files, but I had to manually code every part of the update to get it working again.
+Fortunately, no files were lost, but I did have to manually continue programming the update.